+Business process integration

-Business process integration: Processes must be coordinated between all the firms in the value chain to achieve improved performance and service [10].
+Processes must be coordinated between all the firms in the value chain to achieve improved performance and service.
 This form of external process integration, which is called value chain coordination, is the focus of modern supply chain management.
-The E-commerce helps organizations to be able to connect its internal processes with its stakeholders.
-The challenge in business process improvement is that the processes must be coordinated between all firms in the value chain to achieve improvement in performance and service.
-Integration must happen between decision making and business process layers which occur whenever human operator (or software agent) makes a decision that change the flow of work through a process.
-Decision makers must care about the compatibility issues; business process integration effected by compatibility challenges in a technical, operational, strategic, and political/legal environment.
+The E-commerce helps organizations to be able to connect its internal processes with its stakeholder.
+The challenge in business process improvement is the processes must be coordinate between all firms in the vale chain to achieve improve performance and service.
+Integrated must happen between decision making and business process layers which is occurs whenever human operator (or software agent) makes a decision that change the flow of work through a process.
+Business process integration hurt by compatibility challenges in a technical, operational, strategic, and political/legal environment.
 [3]

+Culture and Change

-Culture and Change: "The pattern of beliefs, values and learned ways of coping with experience that have developed during the course of an organization's history, and which tend to be manifested in its material arrangements and in the behavior of its members" [1].
+"The pattern of beliefs, values and learned ways of coping with experience that have developed during the course of an organization's history, and which tend to be manifested in its material arrangements and in the behavior of its members" [1].
 This definition of culture clearly foregrounds the cumulative effects of history and experience which have important practical outcomes that are manifest in employee behaviors.
 This is important for supply chain integration, since the accumulated history of relationships and experience, within and between organizations, will provide part of the context within which the inter-organizational activities are enacted.
 If there is a drive to closer relations within supply chains, this will involve the replacement of existing governance structures and will challenge existing supply chain behaviors associated with traditional bid-buy relations.
-[21]
+[16]

+Supplier competence requirements

-Supplier competence requirements: If customers are moving to fewer suppliers, and investing in strategically important supply chain relations, then SME suppliers that cannot make themselves attractive purely through economies of scale and scope must increase their asset specificity and decrease uncertainty.
+If customers are moving to fewer suppliers, and investing in strategically important supply chain relations, then SME suppliers that cannot make themselves attractive purely through economies of scale and scope must increase their asset specificity and decrease uncertainty.
 This requires the supplier to invest in activities that are alien to traditional bid-buy supplier interactions.
 Thus, it will require suppliers to respond to the changing context and develop stronger relational and organizational competences.
 Since those issues of quality and performance are the baseline measure for the customer-supplier interaction, any existing competences must support the achievement of this standard.
 Thereafter, it is the capabilities that create differentiation that will be a key.
-[11]
+[9]